 This past week my daughter got into a bit of trouble.
-It was typical 13-year-old trouble, but still enough to throw Teresa and I through a bit of a loop.
+It was typical 13-year-old trouble, but still enough to throw Teresa and me for a bit of a loop.
 We quickly moved to action, knowing that catching issues at 13 is a lot easier than waiting until 17.

 At least, I thought we moved to action quickly.

 Several days in, I started to realize that my relationship with Teresa was strained.
 I initially thought that the stress of the situation was naturally putting stress on our relationship.
 I decided to call a good friend and talk through the situation.
-I wanted to make sure that I didn’t allow the stress to deepen and start to tear Teresa and I apart.
+I wanted to make sure that I didn’t allow the stress to deepen.

 “Dude, I know you.
 You’re Superman.
 As soon as there’s a problem, you fix it.
 And you’re damn good at it.
 But a lot of the time, you plow people over in the process,” he said.
 “Are you sure that you’re both actually doing this together?
 Maybe you need to slow down and win the war, not the battle.
 Use this as an opportunity to strengthen your marriage, not just your relationship with your daughter.”